risingwavelabs/risingwave-tutorials/docs/intro.md

 sidebar_position: 1
 ---

-# RisingWave in 5 Minutes
+# RisingWave in 10 Minutes

 This article aims to help everyone understand what RisingWave is within **10 minutes**.

-:::danger Note 1
+:::note Note 1

 This tutorial may not guarantee synchronization with the official documentation (based on the RisingWave version 1.3.0 released in October 2023 when this tutorial was written).
 The purpose of this tutorial is to help learn RisingWave streaming database swiftly.
-For detailed information, readers are advised to refer to the **[official documentation](https://docs.risingwave.com/)**.
+For detailed information, readers are advised to refer to the [official documentation](https://docs.risingwave.com/).

 :::

-:::danger Note 2
+:::note Note 2
 This tutorial is still under continuous development.
 The latest update was on:
-**November 1, 2023**.
+**November 17, 2023**.
 We welcome suggestions from everyone who is interested in RisingWave, stream processing, databases, or data engineering!
 :::

 ## What is RisingWave?

-RisingWave is a distributed SQL streaming database.
-In simple terms, it allows users to handle stream data using a SQL database approach, performing continuous real-time stream processing, along with data storage and ad-hoc query access functionalities.

-RisingWave is an open-source (Apache 2.0 license) system.
-It is compatible with the PostgreSQL wire protocol, meaning that users can use RisingWave just like they use PostgreSQL.
+RisingWave is a distributed SQL streaming database that enables simple, efficient, and reliable processing of streaming data.
+It is open-sourced under Apache 2.0 license.
+It allows developers to perform stream processing in the same way as they operate a database.
+Developers can express intricate processing logic through materialized views, and query materailized views to get always up-to-date and consistent results.

 <img
   src={require('./img/new_archi_grey.png').default}